-By Spring 1973, Led Zep had become the biggest band in the land.
-The immediate success of their new album, ‘Houses Of The Holy,’ only made that case stronger.
-Released just a couple of weeks prior to the tour, ‘Houses’ was already all over radio and flying off store shelves, and even though Zeppelin had just hit the U.S. the year before, demand for the band was at an all-time high.
+They'd become the biggest band in the land by the spring of 1973.
+The immediate success of Led Zeppelin's new album, Houses of the Holy, only made that case stronger.
+Released just a couple of weeks prior to the tour, the LP was flying off store shelves.
+Led Zeppelin had just hit the U.S. the year before, but demand was at an all-time high.

-Fans worldwide got to see the shows for themselves when the three Madison Square Garden gigs that ended the tour in July were recorded for what would become ‘The Song Remains The Same’ movie and LP.
-"The kind of speed we were moving at, the creative juices in the air, the whole thing was just an absolute mixture of adrenaline, chemical, euphoria, and there were no brakes," said Robert Plant in the liner notes to the reissue of ‘The Song Remains The Same.’
+Fans worldwide got to see the concerts for themselves when the three Madison Square Garden gigs that ended the tour in July were recorded for what would become The Song Remains the Same movie and LP.
+"The kind of speed we were moving at, the creative juices in the air, the whole thing was just an absolute mixture of adrenaline, chemical, euphoria, and there were no brakes," said Robert Plant in the liner notes to a subsequent reissue of the live project.

 "Quite honestly, I don’t know why we’ve had such phenomenal success," Jimmy Page told the Los Angeles Times in 1973.
 “Perhaps you could relate it to street music and the fact that people feel more of an affinity to Zep’s music because it’s not constantly hammered down their throats from every direction.